 Professor Janusz, after being in your class I can honestly say I will never look at light the same way again.
 I respect you

-myself in Art, Music, Photography, History, many interesting areas to advance my vision.
-Thank you for being the intellectual
+Art, Music, Photography, History, many interesting areas to advance my vision.
+Thank you for being the intellectual and technical force

 Sep 26, 2005.
 Tokyo, Japan

-to these emails.
+these emails.
 I feel I have a direct channel to the deity of light.
-I apologize in advance, but I am sure I will continue to tax you
+I apologize in advance, but I am sure I will continue to tax you with many

 Dziekuje Janusz! firstname.lastname@example.org